How to Use AI to Draft Customer Response Emails

 What This Integration Does

-This is the "human-in-the-loop" cousin of full auto-reply.
-Instead of letting AI send messages directly, this workflow watches your support inbox, drafts a reply grounded in your Knowledge Base, and posts the draft somewhere a human can review, edit, and send.
+This is the human-in-the-loop cousin of full auto-reply.
+Instead of letting Spojit send messages directly, this workflow watches your support inbox, drafts a reply grounded in a Knowledge collection, and posts the draft somewhere a human can review, edit, and send.
 Agents go from cold-typing every reply to polishing a near-final draft, which typically halves handle time.

 Prerequisites